Lytro/angular-express-seed/README.md

 # Angular Express Seed

+NOTE: Updated to the latest packages and fixed the errors found in btford's latest version (50ba978e1e5105a60e3fc486f05a3b08c45fe3a2).
+Up to date as of Aug 2015.

 Start an awesome app with AngularJS on the front, Express + Node on the back.
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.